The Android 11 Beta is coming to these phones

 Google dropped the first Android 11 Beta yesterday, which means functionality is getting close to what we can expect in the final, stable version.
 This is usually the stage at which other OEMs are brought on board so developers and enthusiasts can install the Android Beta on devices other than Google Pixels, and now Oppo, Xiaomi, and OnePlus are announcing support for several of their phones.

-Oppo has confirmed that owners of the Find X2 and Find X2 Pro will be able to install the Android 11 Beta on their devices later this month, according to XDA Developers.
+Oppo has confirmed that owners of the Find X2 and Find X2 Pro will be able to install the Android 11 Beta on their devices later this month, according to XDA-Developers.
+Subsidiary Realme has also put out a "be-on-the-lookout" for X50 Pro users.

+Can't hold the excitement for the @Android 11 Beta 1? @OPPO ColorOS will take you on board for the chance to try out Android 11 Beta 1 soon on the #OPPOFindX2series.
+Stay tuned with us to be the first one to know! #Android11 pic.twitter.com/wogZdiCrtz

 Posting to Twitter, Xiaomi let users know that the Android 11 Beta will be available on the Mi 10, the Mi 10 Pro, and the POCO F2 Pro in the future.
 There are no dates given, but the company does say to stay tuned, as it will be coming soon.